-4.4.1 Gas/Liquid Separation: The wells at the Arellanes Lease flow to three gas/liquid separators.
-The separators operate at sufficient pressure to transmit oil/water emulsion to the Morganti Lease.
-The separators are connected to a gas gathering system.
-The separated gas is also directed to the Morganti Lease.
-Compression for transmitting the gas is located at the Morganti Lease.
-Only fugitive emissions are associated with the separator.

-4.4.2 Pits, Sumps and Well Cellars: The Arellanes Lease is equipped with eight well cellars.
+- 4.4.1 Gas/Liquid Separation: The wells at this lease flow to a gas/liquid separator.
+The separator is connected to a gas gathering system.
+The separated fluids are directed to the Morganti Lease.
+Only fugitive emissions are associated with the separator. - 4.4.2 Pits, Sumps and Well Cellars: The Musico Lease is equipped with two well cellars.
 Well cellar emissions are reduced 70-percent for maintaining the cellar per the requirements of Rule 344.
-These emission estimates are based District P&P 6100.060 (Determination of Fugitive Hydrocarbon Emissions at Oil and Gas Facilities by the CARB/KVB Method - Modified for Revised ROC Definition).
+These emission estimates are based District P&P 6100.060 (Determination of Fugitive Hydrocarbon Emissions at Oil and Gas Facilities by the CARB/KVB Method Modified for Revised ROC Definition).
 The calculation is:

+'''

-$ER = [(EF \ x \ SAREA \div 24) \ x \ (1 - CE) \ x \ (HPP)]$
+ER = [(EF \times SAREA \div 24) \times (1 - CE) \times (HPP)]

+'''